vestrel00/contacts-android/docs/dev-notes.md

 `Contacts.DISPLAY_NAME`.
 However, the `StructuredName.DISPLAY_NAME` is included in the matching process but not the rest of the structured components (e.g. given and family name).

-The native Contacts app displays the `Contacts.DISPLAY_NAME`.
+The AOSP Contacts app displays the `Contacts.DISPLAY_NAME`.
 So, here comes the unusual scenario that looks like a bug.
 The [general matching][2] algorithm will match the text "Ice" or "Cold" but not "Hot" or "Fire".
 The end result is that searching for the Contact "Ice Cold" will show a Contact called "Hot Fire"!